Eugene Cho

 Why?

 Because many of us think that God was addressing someone else when we read or preach Amos 5:21-24.
 You know…the other person, group, team, church; That other misguided and self-righteous quasi-Christian, borderline heretic, and religious legalist; the other person on the fence on that hot theological issue; the other liberal or conservatives; that feminist or ultimate fighting Jesus lover, and on and on.
-Read the rest of this entry »
+Continue reading “everyone needs to read this because maybe, this is actually about YOU and ME”

 “what seminary should i go to?”